 F. HOW YOU'RE COVERED IF MEMBERSHIP BEGINS WHILE YOU'RE HOSPITALIZED

 If your membership happens to begin while you are hospitalized, coverage starts on the day membership is effective.
-To obtain coverage, you must call both your PCP and the Plan and allow us to manage your care.
-This may include transfer to a Plan affiliated facility, if medically appropriate.
 All other terms and conditions of coverage under this Handbook will apply.